 (2) The TSP(s) shall perform contingency analyses as required by the NERC Reliability Standards, Protocols, this Planning Guide and the Operating Guides and identify any additional facilities that may be necessary to ensure that expected system performance conforms to these standards.
-All facilities necessary to reliably interconnect the proposed generation will be determined and clearly identified in the report for this part of the FIS.
-Any facility that cannot be constructed or otherwise completed in time to accommodate Initial Synchronization will be identified and reported to the IE along with any likely limitations of generation output that may result.
+The study shall identify any system limitations that would prevent the generator from achieving full output.

 (3) Loss-of-generation analyses shall assume that the lost generation will be replaced from all remaining Generation Resources in proportion to their nominal capacity (i.e., inertial response), and shall consider the generation limit of each Generation Resource.

 (4) The lead TSP is responsible for completing an analysis of any contingency events or Outages that could result in a violation of the NERC Reliability Standards, Protocols, this Planning Guide and the Operating Guides, regardless of which TSP owns the facilities involved.
-The results of this analysis will be shared with TSP(s) that have facilities involved in planning criteria violations and those affected TSP(s) will be responsible for attempting to evaluate the validity of the anticipated violations.
+The results of this analysis will be shared with TSP(s) that have facilities involved in planning criteria violations and those affected TSP(s) will be responsible for evaluating the validity of the anticipated violations.

-5.4.4 System Protection (Short-Circuit) Analysis
+5.3.2.4.2 System Protection (Short-Circuit) Analysis

-(1) The FIS scope agreement will specify locations where available short-circuit fault duty will be identified, calculated, and documented.
+(1) The FIS agreement will specify locations where available short-circuit fault duty will be identified, calculated, and documented.

-(2) If any of the required transmission system facilities identified in the FIS facility study associated with the GINR result in violations of the TSP’s short circuit criteria, the TSP shall plan and provide facilities to address such violations.
+(2) If any of the required transmission system facilities identified in the FIS facility study associated with the GIM result in violations of the TSP’s short circuit criteria, the TSP shall plan and provide facilities to address such violations.
 The TSP will determine the maximum available fault currents at the interconnection substation for determining switching device interrupting capabilities and protective relay settings.

-5.4.5 Dynamic and Transient Stability (Unit Stability, Voltage) Analysis
+5.3.2.4.3 Dynamic and Transient Stability (Unit Stability, Voltage) Analysis

-(1) At the discretion of the TSP(s) or ERCOT, the lead TSP(s) will perform transient stability studies if necessary to meet NERC Reliability Standards, Protocols, this Planning Guide or the Operating Guides applicable to the Generation Resource or the ERCOT System.
-If the lead TSP(s) conducting a stability study decides such study is not required, the lead TSP(s) shall provide a written justification in lieu of the study report.
+(1) At the discretion of the lead TSP or ERCOT, the lead TSP will perform transient stability studies if necessary to meet NERC Reliability Standards, Protocols, this Planning Guide or the Operating Guides applicable to the generator or to the ERCOT System.
+If the lead TSP conducting a stability study decides such study is not required, the lead TSP shall provide a written justification in lieu of the study report.

-(2) When performing such studies, all operational and planned Generation Resources which have met the requirements of Section 6.9, Addition of Proposed Generation to the Planning Models, in the area of the study shall be dispatched at full net output in at least one of the scenarios/cases evaluated by the lead TSP.
+(2) When performing such studies, all operational and planned generators which have met the requirements of Section 6.9, Addition of Proposed Generation to the Planning Models, in the area of the study shall be dispatched at full net output in at least one of the scenarios/cases evaluated by the lead TSP.
 The dispatch level may be reduced to respect any published stability limits or to reach a power flow solution.
 If any Generation Resources in the study area are not dispatched at full output, the study report shall include the technical rationale.
-Any resulting increase in generation will be balanced as addressed in the FIS scope agreement.
+Any resulting increase in generation will be balanced as addressed in the FIS agreement.

 (3) Stability study base cases shall be formed from the latest available approved SSWG base cases consistent with the most recently approved Dynamics Working Group (DWG) stability data base.
 The initial transmission configuration in the area of study included in a stability study base case shall be identical to that used in the steady-state studies of the same period.
-Any previously identified transmission improvements that will not be in service prior to the Initial Synchronization of the proposed Generation Resource shall not be included in the stability study base case.
+Any previously identified transmission improvements that will not be in service prior to the Initial Synchronization of the proposed generator shall not be included in the stability study base case.